R Praggnanandhaa: 2022

 Praggnanandhaa played in the Masters section of the Tata Steel Chess Tournament 2022, winning games against Andrey Esipenko, Vidit Gujrathi and Nils Grandelius, finishing in 12th place with a final score of 5½.

 He was part of India-2 team in the 44th Chess Olympiad, which went on to finish third and win the bronze medal.

 On 20 February 2022, he became the third Indian player (after Anand and Harikrishna) to win a game against World Champion Magnus Carlsen in any time format, in the online Airthings Masters rapid tournament of the Champions Chess Tour 2022, with a 15+10 time control.
 The record has since broken by Gukesh D, on 16 October 2022.

 At the Chessable Masters online rapid chess tournament in May 2022, he defeated Carlsen once again, his second win over him in three months, and advanced to the finals.

 He also defeated Carlsen three times in the FTX Crypto Cup 2022, finishing second behind Carlsen in the final standings.

+Praggnanandhaa won the Asian Continental Chess Championship 2022, scoring 7/9 (+5−0=4).